nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * <a name="induced-demand"></a>**Induced demand** says that as the supply of a resource increases, more of it will be consumed.
 If you add a new lane to a congested highway, it does not reduce congestion, but instead increases the total number of trips made. **Induced demand** might be better described as **latent demand**.
 The demand was actually there all along, there was just a lack of supply to meet the demand.
 The concept of **induced demand** is often used as an argument against increasing roadway traffic capacity.
 I think this is misguided.
 The existance of latent demand is a sign that we should be striving to increase the supply of transportation capacity, and increase [Kinematic Range](#kinematic-range).

+* <a name="feedback-loops"></a>**Feedback loops** will cause either vicious cycles and virtuous cycles in the amount of land area required for roads or other transportation networks.
+  * Suburban vicious cycle
+    * Suburban sprawl  ➔  longer roads  ➔  more circulation overhead
+  * Urban virtuous cycle
+    * Dense urban core  ➔  shorter distances  ➔  less overhead

 * <a name="superlinear"></a>**15% superlinear scaling** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the economy of the city tends to grow by about 115% (meaning it more than doubles in size), so that there is effectively a 15% "bonus" in per-capita economic output for everyone in the city.
 This 15% superlinear growth seems to apply to the whole physical and social metabolism of the city, rather than just the economic aspects of the city.
 The 15% surplus shows up in statistics about:
   * wages
   * wealth